501 Commons provides many resources to help volunteers stay in touch with 501 Commons and with other service corps members and volunteers.

 Your project manager is your partner.
 Please provide them with an update on the project every 2-3 weeks.
 Call on them whenever you need support or resources!

-Visit the Volunteer Resource Center for tools, sample presentations, training materials, and information to help you be effective.
+Visit the Member Resource Center for tools, sample presentations, training materials, and information to help you be effective.
 You'll find volunteer materials there as well such as the Guide for Consultants and Coaches, forms, and tips on how to make sure your projects go smoothly.
 Let us know if you don't see what you need.

 Some of the content in this resource center is password protected.
 You were provided the user name and member password when you joined the service corps.
 Contact your project manager if you need log-in assistance.